kesavara/API_UI_End_to_End_Automation_Project/GameTwistAssignment/ReadMe.md

 				3. GET Consent-v1
 				4. POST UpgradeToFullRegistration-v1
 				5. POST Purchase-v1
-		> After successful endpoints call, can make a purchase .
+		> After successful endpoints call, we would get a payment redirect url where we can make a purchase .

 Step-Definition File - GameTwistPurchase_End_To_End_TestStep.cs under 'Steps' directory